smoenter/Project-1/README.md

 Submit button saves the recipe to localstoreage and triggers the new card to display

 ## How to Contribute
-Add a find recipe button to be able to quickly find a recipe that you are looking for Add a share button to be able to share you favorite recipes quickly with your coworkers, friends and family.
+Add a find recipe button to be able to quickly find a recipe that you are looking for.
+Add a share button to be able to share you favorite recipes quickly with your coworkers, friends and family.